cavazd/rlcs_rank_dashboard/README.md

 # rlcs_rank_dashboard
-Repository for the creation and maintenance of RLCS season 2021-2022 ranking dashboard
+Repository for the creation and maintenance of RLCS season 2021-2022 ranking bump chart.